Paramedicine Board of Australia - How to apply for registration

 Why you must be registered as a paramedic

 The National Law is primarily concerned with protecting the health and safety of the public.
 The National Law provides strong penalties for those who breach it.
-From 1 December 2018, it will become an offence for a person who is not registered with the Board, or who has not applied for registration prior to 1 December 2018 under the National Law to:
+It is an offence for a person who is not registered with the Board to:

 • use the title ‘paramedic’ or ‘paramedicine’